 Agree on Concise Payment Terms

 All your customers should be aware of your payment terms.
-These should be communicated form the first meeting, in the contract terms and conditions and again on invoices.
+These should be communicated from the first meeting, in the contract terms and conditions and again on invoices.
 It is best to ensure that you receive a deposit up-front is possible.
-It is also advised that terms and conditions on late payments such as interest charged on late payments should be agreed upon in writing if possible from the start of the business relationship.
+It is also advised that terms and conditions on late payments such as interest charged on late payments should be agreed upon in writing if possible, from the start of the business relationship.

 Issue Invoices on Time